 Cardiovascular diseases cause the highest number of deaths all over the world.
 The health of our hearts depends upon a lot of lifestyle factors.
 Poor nutrition choices, bad lifestyle decisions, and improper mental health care can result in strokes, heart attacks, embolisms, and coronary heart disease.
 Here are 20 ways to keep your heart healthy:

 - Eat healthy

-Eating fresh produce and eliminating processed foods from your diet will reduce trans- fats, the number one cause of heart disease.
+Eating fresh produce and eliminating processed foods from your diet will reduce trans- fats, the number one cause of heart disease in men and women.

 - Antioxidants Intake